 Dee Dee Lonon is a PLI faculty member with more than 30 years experience as an educator and leader within the Los Angeles Unified School District.
 She holds a Master's Degree in Educational Administration from Pepperdine University and has served as a principal, curriculum coordinator, and bilingual teacher, and in other educational roles.
 Ms. Lonon teaches Education 470A, School Management and Operations as well as Education 498A,B,C, Field Experience.

-Merle Price is a School Relations Liaison in the Graduate School of Education and Information Studies.
-Mr. Price has more than 40 years experience as an educator and leader within the Los Angeles Unified School District where he served as teacher, principal, Local District Superintendent, and Deputy Superintendent, Instructional Services.
+Merle Price has more than 40 years experience as an educator and leader within the Los Angeles Unified School District where he served as teacher, principal, Local District Superintendent, and Deputy Superintendent, Instructional Services.
 He is experienced in charter school reform, converted an LAUSD high school to a charter school and oversaw the LAUSD Charter School Office as Deputy Superintendent.
 Mr. Price is a leader in mathematics and science education and is a member of the leadership team for the National Science Foundation grant, System Wide Change for Leaders and Educators (SCALE), at the University of Wisconsin, Madison, which targets reform of mathematics and science education in urban school districts.
 In PLI, Mr. Price co-teaches ED 411A: Principal as Researcher and ED 441A: Leadership of Core Practices: Instruction and Student Behavior.
 In addition, Mr. Price teaches ED 498 A,B,C Field Experience.

 Sidney Thompson is Senior Fellow in the UCLA Graduate School of Education and Information Studies and within Center X where he serves as an advisor on a number of education initiatives.
 From 1956 to 1997, Dr. Thompson served a long and distinguished career within the Los Angeles Unified School District.
 His many roles included teacher, principal and Superintendent.
 He is a member of several boards and also served as a Lieutenant in the United States Navy.
-In PLI, Dr. Thompson teaches Education 498A,B,C, Field Experience.
+In PLI, Dr. Thompson volunteers his time leading information sessions and recruiting for new applicants.

 Nataly Birch is the Principal Leadership Institute Program Coordinator.
 She works closely with the PLI director, faculty, and fieldwork supervisors to support the logistics, implementation and planning all PLI related events.
 She provides administrative, analytical, and organization support for PLI.
 Nataly received her B.S. in Business from the University of California, Berkeley.